swestphal/memory-game/README.md

 gulp build
 ```

-and then move the dist-folder onto your server and point to this directory.
+and then move the dist-folder onto your server and point to the directory.

 ### Authors